 Fraser Chum are assessed in-season using Albion test fishery data to estimate Chum abundance, migration timing, and other biological information.
 Escapement estimates provided post-season rely on visual surveys of index systems, as well as mark-recapture estimates in the Harrison River and Chilliwack River.
-Coverage of visual surveys has declined since the 1980s in terms of number of surveyed systems, but the remaining surveys still cover most of the key production areas for Fraser Chum.
+Coverage of visual surveys has declined since the 1980s in terms of the number of surveyed systems, but the remaining surveys still cover most of the key production areas for Fraser Chum.

-DFO hatchery programs in the Lower Fraser River produce Chum to supplement harvest (Chehalis, Chilliwack, Inch, and Weaver channel), but hatchery production is also used for population rebuilding, such as helping to establish spawning populations in areas that have benefitted from habitat improvement projects.
+DFO hatchery programs in the Lower Fraser River produce Chum to supplement harvest (Chehalis River, Chilliwack River, Inch Creek, and Weaver Creek), but hatchery production is also used for population rebuilding, such as helping to establish spawning populations in areas that have benefitted from habitat improvement projects.
 Chum are also produced at smaller-scale community-run hatcheries for educational and stewardship purposes.

-Formal quantitative forecasts are not prepared for Fraser River Chum, but the qualitative Salmon Outlook for 2020 is "low".
-Returns in 2020 will be based largely on the brood from the 2016 escapement; escapement in 2016 was estimated at 1.980 M spawners.
-Despite a relatively large brood year return, the 2020 outlook is considered "low" due to the low Fraser River Chum returns observed since 2017, which reflected a coast-wide trend of low Chum returns.
-The 2020 Chum return may be impacted by the warm Pacific Ocean "Blob", which persisted through the first half of 2016.
-Environmental conditions have remained poor for salmon survival despite the dissipation of the "Blob", and productivity has been below long-term averages.
-Directed fisheries are possible for the 2020 season, subject to in-season assessments.
-See Appendix 10: 2020 Salmon Outlook for the full 2020 Salmon Outlook.
+Formal quantitative forecasts are not prepared for Fraser River Chum, but the qualitative Salmon Outlook for 2021 is "low".
+Returns in 2021 will be based largely on the brood from the 2017 escapement; escapement in 2017 was estimated at 630,055 spawners.
+The 2021 outlook is considered "low" due to the low Fraser River Chum returns observed since 2017, which reflected a coast-wide trend of low Chum returns.
+Environmental conditions have remained poor for salmon survival and productivity has been below long-term averages.
+Directed fisheries may be possible for the 2021 season, subject to in-season assessments.